 The university relocated to its new purpose built campus in September 2013, covering an area of 24,000 sq. meters.
 It is designed to accommodate around 2,100 students at the same time and to reach a capacity of 6,300 students distributed across mornings, evenings and weekends.
 The campus provides a suitable educational atmosphere in accordance with the highest international and local standards using the latest electronic technology in classrooms.
 Facilities include design studios, lecture halls, computer labs, language and specialised laboratories, as well as a high tech library and a 'state-of-the-art' lecture theatre with 320 seats.
-In addition, wi-fi connection is available across the campus.
-The university is currently in the process of building several sports facilities including tennis, handball, volleyball, basketball, and badminton courts.
+In addition, Wi-Fi connection is available across the campus.
+The University is currently in the process of building several sports facilities including tennis, handball, volleyball, basketball, and badminton courts.
 The new building design meets international standards and supports the development of the Tubli Bay area of Bahrain.
 The design took into account a set of principles and considerations consistent with the Higher Education Council's decision in 2007 regarding the requirements for higher education buildings and facilities.

 The new university campus consists of three main buildings.
-The first building is the academic building which consists of six floors and a ground floor, featuring the front yard and entrance hall, the Deanship of Admissions and Registration, cafes, lounges, and a library.
-The library meets all the requirements of the Higher Education Council, including study areas, group project rooms, computers to provide access to electronic library facilities, and enough shelves to house 23 thousand books, journals, reference works and other printed materials.
-The basement and six floors of the academic building span over 14,000 sqm and in addition there are 4 extra floors with a clock tower This building accommodates the academic faculty offices and administration offices for all of the Colleges.
-In addition it houses the Deanship of Scientific Research and Graduate Studies, Deanship of Student Affairs and Evening Studies and the Quality and Accreditation Centre.
-The second building is the university administrative offices and areas for student activities, including the ground floor which includes a hall for exhibitions and seminars.
-The third building is the training center and it consists of two floors with a total area of 1266 sqm, 633 sqm per floor.
+The first building is the academic building, which consists of 14,000sqm area over 7 main floors and 4 extra floors in the Clock Tower.
+This building accommodates the ASU headquarters, academic faculty, colleges, the Deanship of Scientific Research & Graduate Studies and the Deanship of Student Affairs.
+On the ground floor close to the entrance hall, is the Deanship of Admissions and Registration, together with cafes, lounges, and the library.
+The library includes all the features required by the Higher Education Council, including study areas, group project rooms, computers to provide access to electronic library facilities, and enough shelves to house 23 thousand books, journals, reference works and other printed materials.
+The second building is the university administrative and services building.
+With a total area of 2200 sqm, this building includes administrative offices, areas for student activities, and a hall for exhibitions and seminars.
+The third building is the training centre and it consists of two floors with a total area of 1266 sqm, 633 sqm per floor.

-The location of the campus takes into account its geographical position.
-The campus is located between Manama and Riffa in the Central Governorate which is an area of high population and is easily accessible to students.
+The location of the campus is an ideal geographical position, between Manama and Riffa in the Central Governorate which is an area of high population and is easily accessible to students.